t4d-classes/bootcamp_09202021/group-project.md

 ## Conditions of Victory

-- Three of the three workflows are completed.
+- Two of the three workflows are completed.

 - There are no errors in the console.